What is PrEP?

-PrEP is a daily pill to help keep you HIV-negative.
-PrEP is safe and generally well tolerated.
-It is a combination of two HIV medicines (tenofovir and emtricitabine), sold under the name Truvada®.
+Pre-exposure prophylaxis (or PrEP) is a daily medicine taken to lower the chance of getting HIV.
+Two medications, sold under the brand names Truvada® and Descovy®, are approved for daily use as PrEP to help prevent a person without HIV from getting the virus from sex or injection drug use.
 Studies have shown that PrEP is highly effective for preventing HIV if it is used as prescribed.
 PrEP is much less effective when it is not taken consistently.

 PrEP is for people without HIV who are at risk for getting the virus from sex or injection drug use.
 The federal guidelines recommend that PrEP be considered for people who are HIV-negative who:

 Have a sexual partner with HIV (especially if the partner has an unknown or detectable viral load)

 Have not consistently used a condom

 Have been diagnosed with an STD in the past 6 months

 PrEP is also recommended for people who inject drugs, and: